19 jewels adjusted to 3 positions, manufactured from 1926 a total of 8,000 movements in 8 runs make up this grade. Model 3 open faced; 3/4 plate

 I have set out grade 417 in 8 runs of 1,000 for easy reference, movements have ringed pattern demaskeening named Ball Watch Co.
 Cleveland Ohio.

-numbered watch with 1926 inscribed on the case has been recorded.
-The dials are not recessed into the pillar plate and stretch dials were fitted and
+numbered watch with Christmas 1924 engraved on the case has been recorded.
+The dials are not recessed into the pillar plate and stretch dials were

 It looks like most of the movements have there original cases, although quite a few of the bows have been replaced.